UBC-MDS/mercedestrenz/README.md

 ## Python ecosystem

 Our package is unique, it provides an easy way to investigate used Mercedes Benz car prices.
 It provide people a big picture about the market.
 The package is rely on the real market data set to plot, filter and predict.
-It also gives advice to buyers and seller wehn they try to make a decision.
+It also gives advice to buyers and seller when they try to make a decision.

 ## Functions